 Cilantro is taprooted and transplants poorly, so start from seed (including coriander seed sold in grocery stores).
 Sow in fall in Lower, Coastal, and Tropical South.
 Elsewhere, sow in early spring.
 Grow in good, well-drained soil.
 Cilantro grows and flowers extremely quickly ('Delfino', with finely cut leaves, and 'Calypso' are slower to flower).
 Keep it coming by succession planting every couple of weeks, and trim flower heads as soon as they appear.
-Or, sow densely in bands 812 in. wide and use scissors to shear off leaves (almost to the base of the plant).
+Or, sow densely in bands 812 inches wide and use scissors to shear off leaves (almost to the base of the plant).
 Plants will regrow.
 You can also sow in pots.

 If you are growing cilantro for seeds only, two or three plants is all you need.
 To collect seeds, pull up whole plants when seed heads begin to turn gray-brown; then put the plants headfirst into bags and shake them, or hang them over paper and let the seeds drop.